hitblast/avro.py/README.md

 ## Overview

-**avro.py**, whilst being a Python package, provides a text parser that converts Bangla text written in Roman script to its phonetic equivalent of Bangla.
+**avro.py**, whilst being a Python package, provides a text parser that converts English text written in Roman script to its phonetic equivalent of Bangla.
 It implements the **Avro Phonetic Dictionary Search Library** by [Mehdi Hasan Khan](https://github.com/mugli).

 The original project [pyAvroPhonetic](https://github.com/kaustavdm/pyAvroPhonetic) is based on Python 2 and can only work on versions up to **Python 2.7**.
 It is noteworthy that Python 2 has officially been deprecated by the original maintainers and its usage is being discouraged overall. <br>